Bristol Channel: Coastal cities and towns

 The city of Swansea is the largest settlement on the Welsh coast of the Bristol Channel.
 Other major built-up areas include Barry (including Barry Island), Port Talbot and Llanelli.
 Smaller resort towns include Porthcawl, Mumbles, Saundersfoot and Tenby.
-The cities of Cardiff and Newport adjoin the Severn estuary, but lie upstream of the Bristol Channel itself.
+The cities of Cardiff and Newport adjoin the Severn estuary.

 On the English side, the resort towns of Weston-super-Mare, Burnham-on-Sea, Watchet, Minehead and Ilfracombe are located on the Bristol Channel.
 Barnstaple and Bideford are sited on estuaries opening onto Bideford Bay, at the westernmost end of the Bristol Channel.
-Just upstream of the official eastern limit of the Channel, adjoining the Severn estuary, is the city of Bristol, originally established on the River Avon but now with docks on the Severn estuary, which is one of the most important ports in Britain.
-It gives its name to the Channel, which forms its seaward approach.
+Within the Severn Estuary, are Clevedon, Portishead and the city of Bristol.
+The Port of Bristol, originally established inland on the River Avon in the centre of the city, but now with larger commercial deep water docks on the Severn Estuary, is one of the busiest ports in Britain.

 Navigation

 There are no road or rail crossings of the Bristol Channel so direct crossings are necessarily made by sea or air, or less directly by the road and rail crossings of the Severn estuary.
 The Channel can be a hazardous area of water because of its strong tides and the rarity of havens on the north Devon and Somerset coasts that can be entered in all states of the tide.
 Because of the treacherous waters, pilotage is an essential service for shipping.
 A specialised style of sailing boat, the Bristol Channel Pilot Cutter, developed in the area.